You are here

 Students can sign up for e2Campus, a universal notification system that allows Felician University administration to notify you of emergencies, school closures, or other time-sensitive messages via text, email, and/or pager.

 |Division of Arts and Sciences||201.559.6166|

 |Division of Nursing and Health Management||201.559.3060|

 |Student Wellness Center||201.559.3559|

 - Return your Confirmation of Enrollment Form which was included in your acceptance packet mailed to you by Felician, along with your non-refundable tuition deposit.
 This will secure your place in our entering class.
-Checks should be made payable to Felician College.
+Checks should be made payable to Felician University.

 - Contact your program advisor for advisement and registration, and to verify your program's start date.